JossDev-Morales/bigNumbers.io/README.md

     // this dont change the current value of your BigInteger const MyBigIntegerNumber = new BigInteger('1999999999999999999999').ReturnAddition('1')
     console.log(MyBigIntegerNumber.Return())// 1999999999999999999999
-        // but return de result directly
+        // but return the result directly
     console.log(MyBigIntegerNumber.ReturnAddition('1'))// 2000000000000000000000
 ```